Continuous-variable quantum communication: CV quantum communication beyond QKD

 which can be expressed as $F=2/\sqrt{det\Gamma}$, where the matrix $\Gamma$ reads

 For a coherent-state input and a TMSV resource state with squeezing $r$ and unity gain, the fidelity is given by $F_\text{coh}=1/[1+\exp(-2r)]$~\cite{Braunstein2001a}.
-While in the case of infinitely strong entanglement $r \to \infty$ the fidelity approaches 1, in the absence of entanglement, $r=0$, the fidelity is $F_\text{coh}^{r=0}=1/2$, which gives the classical bound on the coherent-state fidelity.
-Alternatively, quantum cloning (also called quantum duplication) can achieve fidelity of $F=2/3$, referred to as no-cloning limit~\cite{Grosshans2001}.
-Therefore, in order to not only show the advantage above the classical strategies but also to make sure that the teleported state is better than any cloned copy, QT should overcome the no-cloning limit.
+While in the case of infinitely strong entanglement ($r \to \infty$) the fidelity approaches 1, in the absence of entanglement ($r=0$), the fidelity is $F_\text{coh}^{r=0}=1/2$, which gives the classical bound on the coherent-state fidelity.
+Alternatively, quantum cloning (also called quantum duplication) can achieve a fidelity of $F=2/3$ that is referred to as the no-cloning limit~\cite{Grosshans2001}.
+Therefore, to not only show the advantage above the classical strategies but also make sure that the teleported state is better than any cloned copy, QT should overcome the no-cloning limit.
 Beating the no-cloning limit also indicates that a quantum teleporter is able to preserve the nonclassicality (Wigner negativity) of the teleported states~\cite{Ban2004}.

-When the teleported state is a two-mode entangled state itself and the communicating parties do not initially share an entangled resource, but instead, each keeps a mode of their respective entangled mode pairs, while sending the two residual modes to a third party, who performs the Bell quadrature measurement and broadcasts the outputs, the QT scheme changes to CV entanglement swapping~\cite{Tan1999,Loock1999}.
-The state, shared between Alice and Bob and conditioned on the broadcast Bell measurement outcomes, is now entangled even though the entangled modes never physically interacted.
+When the teleported state is a two-mode entangled state itself and the communicating parties do not initially share an entangled resource, but, instead, each keeps a mode of its entangled mode pairs while sending the two residual modes to a third party who performs the Bell quadrature measurement and broadcasts the outputs, the QT scheme changes to CV entanglement swapping~\cite{Tan1999,Loock1999}.
+The state shared between Alice and Bob and conditioned on the broadcast Bell measurement outcomes is now entangled, even though the entangled modes never physically interact.
 Importantly for quantum communication, entanglement swapping can be a building block for a CV quantum repeater~\cite{Dias2017}.
-It is also worth mentioning that CV entanglement swapping represents the EB version of the CV-MDI protocol, described in Sec. \ref{sec:protocols}.
-It is therefore an ideal setting to study the security of CV-MDI-QKD, similarly to the role that DV entanglement swapping plays in the security of DV-MDI-QKD~\cite{Braunstein2012}.
+Note that CV entanglement swapping represents the EB version of the CV-MDI protocol, which was described in Sec. \ref{sec:protocols}.
+It is therefore an ideal setting to study the security of CV-MDI QKD, which is similar to the role that DV entanglement swapping plays in the security of DV-MDI QKD~\cite{Braunstein2012}.